 Lynda M. Dorman, MBA, MIM

-Lynda brings 27 years in philanthropy and nonprofit executive leadership implementing extensive fundraising and community-based programs, national marketing and communications strategies, and building operations and financial capacity of organizations to deliver on their mission, vision and values.
-Lynda has directly engaged and lead developments teams that achieved millions in donated revenue for causes addressing the health, education, housing , disaster relief and child welfare needs of under-served communities.
+Lynda brings nearly 30 years in philanthropy and nonprofit executive leadership implementing extensive fundraising and community-based programs, national marketing and communications strategies, and building operations and financial capacity of organizations to deliver on their mission, vision and values.
+Lynda has directly secured and led developments teams that achieved millions in donated revenue for causes addressing the health, education, housing , disaster relief and child welfare needs of under-served communities.

 Prior to beginning her career with UM Capital Region Health, Lynda was the principal consultant with The Dorman Group LLC (TDG), a family-owned MBE/WBE firm.
 The 9-year old firm provided consultancy in the areas of supplier diversity, workforce development, corporate social responsibility, mar-com/new media, strategic planning,organizational development and nonprofit change management.
 Lynda was honored be among the "25 Influential Women In Business - Making a Difference” awardees presented by the Minority Enterprise Advocate Magazine in 2013 among other recognition and awards.

-In recent years, Lynda has served as a guest lecturer, trainer, keynote speaker and volunteer leader with many community organizations, including Board Chair of Thurgood Marshall Center Trust; National Fundraising Task Force Member of the Delta Sigma Theta Sorority, Incorporated Centennial Celebrations; Vice President and twice-Board member, Beacon Place Homeowners Association; Founding New-Comers Leader of Celebrate Recovery Ministry at Immanuel’s Church; Founding Advisory Board Member of People-4-People Employment Consortium of Montgomery County; Board Director with the Washington, DC Alumnae Foundation; and current Leader of Girl Scout Troop 6503.
-Lynda is a member of the President and CEO Cabinet (UM Capital Region Health); member of the former Laurel Regional Hospital Strategic Planning Work Group/Volunteer Services Subcommittee; Association for Healthcare Philanthropy and Association of Fundraising Professionals.
+In recent years, Lynda has served as a guest lecturer, trainer, keynote speaker and volunteer leader with many community organizations, including Board Chair of Thurgood Marshall Center Trust; National Fundraising Task Force Member of the Delta Sigma Theta Sorority, Incorporated Centennial Celebrations; Vice President and twice-Board member, Beacon Place Homeowners Association; Founding Advisory Board Member of People-4-People Employment Consortium of Montgomery County; Board Director with the Washington, DC Alumnae Foundation; and current Leader of Girl Scout Troop 6503.
+Lynda is a member of the President and CEO Cabinet (UM Capital Region Health); member of the former UM Laurel Regional Hospital Strategic Planning Work Group/Volunteer Services Subcommittee; Association for Healthcare Philanthropy and Association of Fundraising Professionals.

 Lynda is a native Washingtonian and graduate of the National Louis University with a BA in Business Management, and University of Maryland University College where she earned a Master of Business Administration and Master of International Management.
-She resides in Silver Spring, Maryland with her two young daughters.
+She resides in Silver Spring, Maryland with her two young daughters, Lauren and Leah.